akoreman/Screen-Space-Image-Effects/README.md

   - Supports 3 sampling kernels (Sobel, Scharr, Prewitt).
   - Either display the gradients or add or subtract those from the input image.
 - Pixel based cel shading effect by limiting the number of available colors.
+- Multi-pass Gaussian blur, support for varying radius and standard deviation.

 # Screenshots